HKZ994/AES/README.md

 # AES
-AES implement using Python.
+AES implementation using Python.
 For checking any intermediate value.
+AES algorithm with countermeasures.